 2. Action Plan and Timing

-At Product Gym, we talk to 10 to 22 Product Managers every week and many of them would argue that it is difficult to build a side project that can impress everybody you interview with.
+At Product Gym, we talk to 10 to 22 Product Managers every week.
+Many of them would argue that it is difficult to build a side project that can impress everybody you interview with.

-The average person that is job hunting for a Product Manager role right now is averaging at best 3 to 4 interviews per week.
-Our members, coaches, and clients are generating 15 or more Product Management interviews per week and they’re able to do this consistently for 6 to 8 weeks.
+Additionally, the average person that is job hunting for a Product Manager role right now is averaging at best 3 to 4 interviews per week.
+Our members, coaches, and clients are generating 15 or more product management interviews per week and they’re able to do this consistently for 6 to 8 weeks.
 There is simply no time for someone to balance a side project while actively applying and interviewing for Product Manager positions.

 3. What to Build?